peterudu/benin-bronzes/README.md

 [Birme](https://www.birme.net/?no_resize=true&image_format=webp) was used to change images to webp format.

+[Favicon.io](https://favicon.io/) was used to create favicon for the website

 ## Deployment & Local Development
 ### Deployment
 The site was deployed to GitHub pages.
 For the deployment the following steps are required: